Quorafind/Obsidian-Better-Reading-Mode/README.md

-# Obsidian Bionic Reading
+# Better Reading Mode

-A plugin to enable textDeco reading mode in Live preview mode of Obsidian.
+A plugin to enable better reading mode in Live preview mode of Obsidian, which works similar to [Bionic Reading](https://bionicreading.com/).

 ![example.png](media/example.png)

 ## Settings

-1. Allow textDeco reading mode: Make the textDeco reading works in Obsidian.
+1. Allow better reading mode: Make the better reading works in Obsidian.

 ## How to Install